elypia/open-agreements/README.md

 # Documents
-All documents are shared in markdown and text form, it's recommended to present then in whatever format is most appropriate for your requirements.
+All documents are shared in markdown and text form, it's recommended to present them in a format that is most appropriate for your requirements.

+Examples may be found in [here], where we've written our own documents.

 ## Open Copyright Transfer Agreement 1.0
 The copyright transfer agreement as written in the repository allows